 But where should we begin?

 “Open up your mind, go make new friends, know about different cultures, you’re not going to get out of your bubble if you only stick in your world.
-You’re not going to be able to make good decisions based off of only knowing Swedish people, only working with Swedish people.”
+You’re not going to be able to make good decisions based off of only knowing people who look like you, only working with people who look like you.”

 Find out more about Fiiri.